act-rules/act-rules.github.io/_rules/image-accessible-name-descriptive-qt1vmo.md

 name: Image accessible name is descriptive
 rule_type: atomic
 description: |
-  This rule checks that images with an accessible name describe the topic or purpose.
+  This rule checks that images with an accessible name describe their topic or purpose.
 accessibility_requirements:
   wcag20:1.1.1: # Non-Text Content (A)
     forConformance: true